-I will not publish or circulate research or reports to which a client or colleague has a proprietary right, without that person’s written consent; I will observe these rights, whether my report was made directly to the client or to an employer or agent.
+- I will not publish or circulate reports in which a client or colleague has a proprietary interest without that person’s informed consent.
+I will respect this interest whether my report was made directly to the client or to an employer or agent.

 To protect the profession

 - I will act, speak, and write in a manner I believe to be in the best interests of the profession and scholarship of genealogy.